kubermatic/machine-controller/docs/cloud-provider.md

 subnetwork: "my-cool-subnetwork"
 # assign a public IP Address.
 Required for Internet access
 assignPublicIPAddress: true
+# if true, does not inject the Service Account from the controller in the machine, leaving it empty
+disableMachineServiceAccount: false
 # set node labels
 labels:
     "kubernetesCluster": "my-cluster"